Contact UCHealth

 Kidney cancer does not usually cause symptoms in its early stages.
 Signs and symptoms that may develop include:

 There are currently no recommended screening tests for kidney cancer for people at average risk of kidney cancer.
-Kidney cancers are most commonly discovered by accident during imaging tests for other illnesses.
+Kidney cancers are often diagnosed when patients present with symptoms of back/flank pain or have blood noted on a urinalysis.
+Increasingly, kidney cancers are discovered incidentally when patients undergo abdominal imaging for other reasons.

 If signs or symptoms of kidney cancer are evident, a doctor may recommend one or more of the following blood, urine, or imaging tests or procedures.